Deadline for 2020 submissions is 5pm, 11th March 2020

 - An awareness of how this change has wider impact on education or healthcare

 The criteria as listed above should be used to focus applications.
 Written supporting evidence from colleagues or supervisors may help strengthen an application but is not mandatory.
-Application forms should be submitted to ASME by 5pm, 14th March 2019.
+Application forms should be submitted to ASME by 5pm, 11th March 2020.
 Applications will be independently scored by a panel of independent markers according to the scoring criteria and comments gathered and fed back to candidates.
-The highest scoring applicant(s) will be invited to present at the ASME ASM in Glasgow in July 2019.
-Successful applicants will be informed as soon as results are known, and will need to register to attend ASME’s ASM in July 2019.
+The highest scoring applicant(s) will be invited to present at the ASME ASM in Liverpool in July 2020.
+Successful applicants will be informed as soon as results are known, and will need to register to attend ASME’s ASM in July 2020.

 The winner plus first and second runners up will be announced at the ASM.
 All finalists will be given a certificate.
 Prizes will be awarded as follows: